u-blox/cellular/port/platform/espressif/esp32/sdk/esp-idf/README.md

 Enter test for running.
 ```

-Press 1 followed by ENTER to test number 1, \* to run all tests, etc.
+Press 1 followed by ENTER to run example or test number 1, \* to run all, etc.

 # Tracing Guru Meditation Errors (Processor Exceptions)
 Good advice on tracing the cause of processor exceptions can be found [here](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/fatal-errors.html).
 Note that viewing the debug stream from the target in the ESP-IDF monitor program (i.e. with `monitor` as one of the parameters to `idf.py`) will give you  file/line numbers for the back-trace immediately.
 If you don't happen to be running the ESP-IDF monitor program when the error occurs, you can decode addresses to file/line numbers with: